hackerschoice/thc-tips-tricks-hacks-cheat-sheet/README.md

 ```

 How it works:
-- The SSHD host key is just a normal ed25519 key.
+- The SSHD host key is just an ordinary ed25519 key.
 - Any ed25519 key can be used to authenticate a user.
 - SSHD checks `~/.ssh/authorized_keys` (but this trick has been overused).
 - Instead, configure SSHD to also check `/etc/ssh/sshd_host_ed25519_key.pub` for login-authentication-keys.
+- SSHD will now check `~/.ssh/authorized_keys` _and_ `/etc/ssh/ssh_host_ed25519_key.pub` for valid login keys.
 - Use the `/etc/ssh/sshd_host_ed25519_key` secret key to log in to the target.
-- SSHD will now check `~/.ssh/authorized_keys` _and_ `/etc/ssh/ssh_host_ed25519_key.pub` for valid login keys.

 <a id="backdoor-network"></a>
 **6.vi.
 Remote Access to an entire network**